NVIDIA/G-Assist/api/c++/README.md

 [YOU]: What is my GPU?

 === Sending LLM Request ===
+[Example Response]
-Your GPU is an NVIDIA GeForce RTX 5090 with Driver version 572.83.
+Your GPU is an NVIDIA GeForce RTX 4090 with Driver version 572.83.

 [COMPLETE] Response finished
 ```